-Many tourists from around India and other countries flock in numbers to experience Varanasi’s spirituality.
-Whether it is the vibrant atmosphere, the majestic Ganges River, or the twisting alleyways waiting to be explored, there’s a lot to see and do here.
+Many tourists from around India and other countries flock in large numbers to experience Varanasi’s spirituality.
+There is a lot to see and do here, whether you are experiencing the vibrant atmosphere, admiring the majestic Ganges River, or exploring the twisting alleyways.
 To make sure you enjoy the city to the fullest, here are the top ten things that you should experience in Varanasi:

 Boat ride in Ganges River

 The Ganges River, named after the Hindu Goddess Ganga, is one of the holiest rivers in the world.
-Here, the sights of pilgrims bathing for purification are the most common.
-Further, there are several other rituals performed along the ghats of the Ganges River such as burning of the funeral pyres and scattering the ashes of the deceased in the river’s water, depicting the ephemeral course of life.
+Here, the sight of pilgrims bathing for purification is the most common.
+Along the ghats of the Ganges River, people perform several other rituals, including burning funeral pyres and scattering the ashes of the deceased in the river’s water, depicting the ephemeral course of life.

 Walk along the ghats